vamseeuxd/ma-coreui/CONTRIBUTING.md

-# Contributing to CoreUI Free Angular Admin Template
+# Contributing to Manage Academy Free Angular Admin Template

-Looking to contribute something to CoreUI Free Angular Admin Template? **Here's how you can help.**
+Looking to contribute something to Manage Academy Free Angular Admin Template? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.